We are the boys of Wexford, who fought with heart and hand To burst in twain the Saxon chain, and free our native land!

 I’ve always felt a connection with Vinegar Hill and “the boys of Wexford” who fought there.

 In Birmingham, back in the early fifties, we lived with our aunt in a cold-water, back-alley walk-up on the border of Balsall Heath (just inside Moseley, a ‘better’ suburb).
 Aunty Mary was my mother’s mother’s sister.
 Her family had lived through Ireland’s war of independence and the civil war that followed, and she carried with her the memory of those times when she migrated to Birmingham before the Second World War – after her husband had run off “with another woman” (these things happened in Catholic Ireland).
 She lived in that same old house right through the Blitz when German bombers regularly targeted The Second City’s engineering, motor and arms factories, and not a few public buildings including the Piccadilly and Waldorf cinemas on nearby Stratford Road which were destroyed with considerable loss of life.
-When her sister died and daddy Paddy had decamped – he’d found a new Love – Mary brought their six children over to Birmingham from Enniscorthy one by one.
+Mary would serve tea to the bomb-disposal lads as they carried out their dangerous work.
+When her sister died and daddy Paddy (Patrick Joseph, my middle names) had decamped – he’d found a new Love – Mary brought their six children over to Birmingham from Enniscorthy one by one.
 I never met nor learned what became of my grandfather.
 My aunt and mother would say that if Paddy Whelan died, the devil himself would come and tell us.
-Old Nick never did.
+Old Nick never did, but my brother Robert recently chased down the records.
+Paddy also crossed the water, passing on in Leicester – not that far from Brum – in 1985 at the age of eighty.

 There we grew, with free medical treatment for all our ailments, and free optical and dental care.
 I still have crooked teeth – no fancy orthodontics on the NHS – but I have all my teeth still.
 And my eyesight.
 We were educated for free.
 This came in during the war with the Butler Act.
 So, thanks to the Welfare State, we were housed and healthy enough to get to primary school and beyond.
 Once there, we had free books, free pens and paper and compulsory sport, and doctors and nurses would turn up on a regular basis to check our vitals.
 And thus, we were able to reach the glorious ‘sixties ready to rock ‘n roll.